fedimint/fedimint.org/docs/GettingStarted/01-Why-Fedimint.md

 Anyone, anywhere in the world, can run their own node, custody their own funds, and transact permissionlessly over the Bitcoin main chain or the Lightning Network.

-We believe that

-Creating simpler, private user experiences will be critical in promoting the human rights benefits of bitcoin.
+We believe that creating simpler, private user experiences will be critical in promoting the human rights benefits of bitcoin.

 Fedimint is built on three guiding pillars.